EffieKtenidis/stock-volatility-forecasting/README.md

 - **Data Cleaning & Preprocessing:** Financial and sentiment data were cleaned, merged, and aligned with trading days.
 - **Feature Engineering:** Lagged features, realized volatility, and sentiment indicators were created, carefully avoiding data leakage.
 - **GARCH Implementation:** Created baseline volatility forecasts using the `arch` package.
-- **Linear Regression Model:** Implemented a regression baseline; performance was poor compared to other models and omitted from the final analysis.
+- **Logistic Regression Model:** Implemented a classification baseline; performance was poor compared to other models and omitted from the final analysis.
 - **XGBoost:** Implemented per-ticker regression model for next-day volatility prediction.

----

-## Models

-### Baseline: GARCH
-- GARCH(3,3) fitted per ticker using past price returns.
-- Forecasts next-day volatility independently for each stock.
-- Average RMSE: 0.0115

-### Linear Regression
-- Implemented as a simple regression baseline.
-- Used lagged volatility, sentiment, and volume features.
-- Poor performance relative to other models; omitted from final comparisons.

-### XGBoost (Regression)
-- Per-ticker regression model for next-day volatility.
-- Average RMSE: 0.0069
-- Sentiment features improved accuracy modestly.
+- **Mathematical Support:** Assisted with interpreting evaluation metrics and providing theoretical guidance for the Random Forest and LSTM models implemented by teammates.
 ---

 ## Folders